AKP101/SE2AA4_Projects/README.md

 A3:  https://gitlab.cas.mcmaster.ca/smiths/se2aa4_cs2me3/-/blob/master/Assignments/A3/A3P1_Spec.pdf

 A4: This assignment was a bit different.
 We had the opportunity to make our own specifications.
-Timing constraints prevented me from formalizing the whole thing but it was still a very fun project.
+Timing constraints prevented me from formalizing the entire specification but it was still a very fun project.